Once a blue-collar necessity, public bathhouses struggle to remain relevant in China’s cities today

 What started as a necessity became a fashion, and nowhere perfected it better than Yangzhou, a Jiangsu city close to modern-day Shanghai that remains famous for its soup dumplings, tea, and bathhouses.
 This is encapsulated in a local riddle: “In the morning, skin wraps water; in the evening, water wraps skin.”

-The tomb of Emperor Liu Xu, who died in 54 BCE, had its own bathroom complete with bronze tub, pot, stool, and pumice, but it was during the 11th and 12th centuries that the wealth from Yangzhou’s salt trade peaked and its people acquired a reputation for proficiency in the vocations known as the “three knives” (barber, bathhouse pedicurist, and cook).
+During the 11th and 12th centuries, the wealth from Yangzhou’s salt trade peaked, and its people acquired a reputation for proficiency in the vocations known as the “three knives” (barber, bathhouse pedicurist, and cook).
 Yet Yangzhou’s economy declined along with the worth of salt in the late Qing dynasty, and its population was forced to take their trade to other parts of the country.

 Yangzhou’s reputation flourished, once its bathhouse owners and attendants took their culture abroad.
 It’s still common for modern baths in cities like Beijing, Jiujiang, Wuhan, and Shanghai to advertise themselves as “Yangzhou bathhouse,” even if it is nothing of the sort.
 An authentic Yangzhou bath demands that the bather be given green tea to stave off the cold and wrapped in a towel while they soak, then approached with six warm towels by a team of attendants deploying eight specific hand movements (padding, cabling, carrying, rolling, dipping, dropping, twisting, and squeezing) to rapidly dry the skin.